abuehl/abuehl.github.io/_posts/2026-04-23-cpp-files-still-help-breaking-dependencies.md

 The contents of `R` are not visible to importers of `M`.

 But for the build system, TU #1a still depends on TU #2.
-The BMI's must be created in the right order and the BMI of TU #2 is used when compiling TU #1a.
+The translation units must be compiled in the right order and the BMI of TU #2 is used when compiling TU #1a.

 If we move the definition of function `foo` to a new cpp file (TU #3):